Synapse Glossary¶

 See Subquery Filters for additional detail.

-See the Form section in the Data Model - Terminology document for additional detail.
+See the Form section in the Data Model Objects document for additional detail.

 ).

-In the Synapse Data Model, a specialized composite form (Form, Composite) whose primary property consists of two Ndef values.
-Edge forms can be used to link two arbitrary forms via a generic relationship where additional information needs to be captured about that relationship (i.e., via secondary properpties and/or tags).
+A specialized composite form (Form, Composite) whose primary property consists of two Ndef values.
+Edge forms can be used to link two arbitrary forms via a generic relationship where additional information needs to be captured about that relationship (i.e., via secondary properties and/or tags).
 Contrast with Edge, Lightweight (Light).

 In the Synpase Data Model, a specialized case of a Simple Form whose primary property is a